On this page

 During the clean up phase after a crisis event, it's important to remember your responsibilities to your staff and others on site under health and safety legislation.

 You must ensure that you protect them from potential hazards or risks whilst they assist you to clean up damaged or destroyed property and equipment in an effort to restore your business.

 In addition, it's important to remember to contact your insurer before commencing clean up operations.

-WorkSafe Victoria has prepared a series of advisory publications that provide advice for handling hazards you may encounter when searching through or cleaning up fire affected areas.
+WorkSafe Victoria has prepared a bushfire recovery fact sheet that provides advice for handling hazards you may encounter when searching through or cleaning up fire affected areas.

 Consumer Affairs Victoria

 Consumer Affairs Victoria can also provide advice to help with clean up, repairs and building issues in a disaster, such as a storm, flood, bushfire or earthquake.
 This includes advice of travelling con men, special laws for emergency repairs and building issues.

 Unfortunately, in the wake of a disaster protecting what's left of your assets from looters may become essential.
 If a number of businesses are located in close proximity, you could work out a shared security arrangement.